 Get: More fun as an ALT

-This site is definitely a jackpot.
-Altastic boasts a lot of unique resources that go beyond downlaodable worksheets.
-There are games and other interactives to be had.
-If you don't have wi-fi at school, there are download options for offline use.
-My favorite idea from this website is their Vocablinator.
-If you need to know what words your students should know by a certain point, type it into the Vocablinator, and it will reveal exactly what book, chapter, and page number it can be found in.
-Right now, only the Sunshine textbooks are covered, but they are working on adding the 5 other major junior high textbooks.
+My favorite feature from this website is their Vocablinator.
+If you need to know what words your students should have learned by a certain point, type it into the Vocablinator, and it will reveal exactly what book, chapter, and page number that word can be found in.
+Right now, only the Sunshine textbooks are covered, but they are working on adding the five other major junior high textbooks.
 If you're an ALT in Japan right now, you can contribute by using their Uploadinator to add data to their project.

 Super Simple Learning